 However, if private rental is the only choice open to you, here are my top tips:

-Belinda has worked as a Lived Experience Facilitator in the Summer Foundation's Housing Hub Team since June 2020.
+Belinda has worked as a Lived Experience Facilitator in the Housing Hub Team since June 2020.
 She brings the experience of navigating her own housing journey, which sees her now living in an SDA apartment.
 Belinda has a Bachelor of Commerce from Deakin University.

 Belinda is passionate about people with disability having a voice and a say in their own housing journey, which will lead them to have the best support, choice and flexibility in how they live.